Vines & Valor background

 Our Mission

-We fund access to transformative ayahuasca retreats for veterans, honoring indigenous traditions while building a supportive community.
+We fund access to transformative spiritual wellness retreats for veterans, honoring indigenous traditions while building a supportive community.

 25